Who Can Commit Medical Malpractice?

 This is an example of a breach in the standard of care.
 When a healthcare professional of similar education, training, and experience would not have made the same mistake that the one in question made, the standard of care has likely been breached.

-This can be difficult to determine on your own, which is why it is so important to contact a medical malpractice lawyer at Wilt and Thompson, PLLC.
+This can be difficult to determine on your own, which is why it is so important to contact a medical malpractice lawyer at Wilt and Associates, PLLC.
 We can help you figure out whether you have a viable case.

 Who Can Be Held Accountable for Medical Mistakes in Kentucky?